ThomasNieto/psgallery-cache/README.md

 # PSGallery Cache

-This repository creates a cache in PSGallery in `Clixml` and `json` formats on GitHub actions.
+This repository creates a cache of PSGallery in `Clixml` and `json` formats on GitHub actions.
 The cache runs every hour.